 Unfortunately, for a lot of people, when a client says this they still expect it to work… perfectly, no matter how many times you warn them about the consequences of trying to weld such a large gap.
 Here are some things you can do to mitigate the issues for your smooth and clean weld.

 Make sure that you have followed all the usual safety precautions.
-You should be using a darkening hood or helmet, long gloves, thick and flame retardant clothing, goggles, and earplugs.
+You should be using a darkening hood or helmet, long gloves, thick and flame-retardant clothing, goggles, and earplugs.
 It is important to protect yourself from any flying sparks and to prevent your eyes from ending up with retina burns from welder’s eye.

 Make sure you’re grounded properly, and that your machine is compatible with your home circuit.
 Ensure that your welder has been set properly for the metal thickness and that you have the correct drive rolls installed for the wire you’re using.
 Check your feed speed and prepare.

 You also want to prepare your metal.
 Remember, any dirt, rust, oil, paint, or other problems on the surface of your metal will contaminate your weld.
-When you have a gap this large, it becomes even more critical that your metals are perfectly prepared and no contamination is present.
+When you have a gap this large, it becomes even more critical that your metals are perfectly prepared and that no contamination is present.

-One thing you can do to help fill gaps is to take care in how you handle them.
+One thing you can do to help fill gaps is to take care of how you handle them.
 You should concentrate on controlling your heat well.
 When the heat is on the radius edge instead of the cut edge, you will get better results.

 Adjust your position to allow for the radius to be on top and the cut edge to be on the bottom so that you will also have gravity on your side when filling the gap.

-Make sure that you begin building your molten weld puddle up on the side of your weld that is going to end up seeing the highest heat levels, then drawing it over the gap and to the other side using quick whipping motions.
+Make sure that you begin building your molten weld puddle up on the side of your weld that is going to end up seeing the highest heat levels, then draw it over the gap and to the other side using quick whipping motions.
 It will help you to build up multiple passes along the edge of the radius after you’ve run a quick pass down through the cut edge to keep it from burning out too much.